-The following is designed to serve as an example of a story line for the Aquatic Invaders program as it is conducted in the Mississippi River basin.
+The following is designed to serve as an example of a story line for the Aquatic Invaders program as it is conducted in the Northwest (e.g. Northern California, Oregon and Washington).
 Please take some time to become familiar with species of concern in your region by browsing through the Aquatic Invaders CD-ROM.
 Feel free to adapt the story to reflect invasive species and pathways of introduction and spread for your area.
-Coastal facilities that focus on marine environments may treat the 'pond' as a harbor or estuary
+Coastal facilities that focus on marine environments may treat the 'pond' as a harbor or estuary.

-EDUCATOR: How many people here today are from somewhere in the Mississippi river basin?
-Do you live here, or visit here because you enjoy the beaches, mountains, lakes, streams, rivers or other outside places?
-If you like being outdoors in this region, you may be interested to know that these places are changing.
+EDUCATOR: How many people here today are from the Northwest?
+Where in the Northwest?
+For those who don't live in the Northwest, where do you live?
+Which state do you live in, or visit because you enjoy the beaches, mountains, lakes, streams, rivers or other outside places?
+If you like being outdoors in the Northwest, you may be interested to know that these places are changing.